-Madison Cawthorn delivers pizzas to National Guard troops in parking garage, vows they 'deserve better'
+Madison Cawthorn delivers pizzas to National Guard troops in parking garage, vows they 'deserve respect''

 Reports of shabby treatment of National Guard troops at the U.S. Capitol have lawmakers fuming

-Republican Rep. Madison Cawthorn is vowing that "our troops deserve better" following reports of shabby treatment of National Guard forces stationed in the U.S. Capitol.
+Republican Rep. Madison Cawthorn is vowing that America's troops "deserve to be treated with honor, dignity, and respect" following reports of shabby treatment of National Guard forces stationed in the U.S. Capitol.

 The freshman congressman from North Carolina tweeted a video of himself delivering pizzas to the troops in a D.C. parking garage late Thursday night.